tenstorrent/tt-metal/CONTRIBUTING.md

   - Commit messages which state that a code review or comments are being addressed.
 You must explicitly state what you are doing in each commit even if it's just cosmetic.

+- If you are working on a branch and would like to skip the Git commit hooks, you may delete the `git_hooks` Makefile directive in `/module.mk` before your first build.
+However, you are responsible for making sure your final submission follows the contribution guidelines.
+Failure to do so constitutes a violation of these contribution guidelines.

 ### Code reviews